sutajiokousagi/chibios-orchard/orchard/README.md

 Starting OpenOCD
 ----------------

-Connect Siglap to the target machine.
-Here, we assume that Siglap will be connected to UART4 on a Novena.
+Connect Orchard to the target machine.
+Here, we assume that Orchard will be connected to UART4 on a Novena.
 You will need a newer kernel that contains properly muxed pins, as UART4's CTS and RTS are muxed as UART pins in earlier kernels, and not GPIO pins.
 For more information on the pinout, see